 - apply for or renew the Massachusetts Problem Gambling Specialist (MAPGS) Certificate

 PBU funding is designed to build overall organizational capacity to address problem gambling treatment.
-All MDPH outpatient substance use treatment programs and organizations with clinical treatment capacity are eligible to apply for up to $7,000/each.
-We will be rewarding up to 10 grantees during this application period.
-First-time applicants will be given a preference.
+All MDPH outpatient substance use treatment programs and organizations with clinical treatment capacity are eligible to apply.

 - Clinical problem gambling treatment